cphgeno/clinvar-api-upload/README.md

 # Transform the .tsf to .txt format, i.e.
 /path/to/varseq/latest_version/gautil writetxt output_annotation_file.tsf
-# Then transfer the resulting .txt file to the local working directory
+# Then transfer the resulting .txt file to the working directory
 ```

 #### 2. Parse and upload variants through the API